RunOnFlux/Solana-Multisig/README.md

 # SSP Solana Multisig

 A self-initiating Solana multisig program where the multisig address is **deterministically derived from members + threshold**.
-Anyone can derive the address before any on-chain action; anyone can pre-fund the vault; only threshold member signatures can initialize.
+Anyone can derive the address before any on-chain action; anyone can pre-fund the vault; **registration is permissionless** — no member signatures are required at init because the canonical PDA can only ever store the canonical member set (sha256 binding).
+Fund safety is enforced by the threshold check on `create_transaction` / `approve_transaction` / `execute_transaction`, not on registration.
+This mirrors how Bitcoin P2WSH multisig works: the address IS the hash of the script.

 Devnet Program ID: `CisPSFTQoTnEqn5cUi1pgpfPp2xiTVRkK7eD5jBevxdX`